MuninnDB

 quickstart.go

-// Store a memory — it decays, learns, and triggers automatically
+// Store a memory — it scores, associates, and surfaces automatically

-// Activate — finds relevant memories in <20ms
+// Activate — finds and ranks the most relevant memories

 scroll